sudhi-git/FreightContractBlockchain/README.md

 ## Project Details

-This project has two main sections:
+This project has three main sections:
 1. Blockchain network for SAP TM
 2. B2B contract chaincode
 3. Spring boot based REST endpoints to interact with the chaincode deployed on the blockchain network